-The true sign of fall in South Florida: Lines start forming at Knaus Berry Farms.
-This 50-year-old institution south of Miami has generations of devoted fans.
+Cinnamon rolls and the fall season are both back; Knaus Berry Farms reopens Oct.
+31. This 50-year-old institution south of Miami has generations of devoted fans.
 It’s a good stop for an Everglades trip or a day exploring the Redland.